altinodantas/ufgtexposter/README.md

 ## What is it?
 A Latex template to help student, professors and/or researchers from Universidade Federal de Goiás (UFG) preparing their works in posters with the format 120x80cm.
-The template provides different options to change it visual aspect as well as given examples on exposing images, tables and references just by using common LaTex resources.
+The template provides different options to change its visual aspect as well as shows examples on exposing images, tables and bibliograpy references just by using common LaTex resources.

 ## How to use
 After downloading or cloning this repository, you must edit the file **poster.tex** to properly provide the content of the poster.